top of page

 A group of Cambridge University academics looked into the microdosing trend and concluded with a recommendation backed by much stronger scientific evidence:

-“[It is] important that more research is done on the safety and efficacy of microdosing.
-In the meantime, physical exercise, education, social interaction, mindfulness and good quality sleep have all been shown to improve cognitive performance and overall well-being.”
+It is important that more research is done on the safety and efficacy of microdosing.
+In the meantime, physical exercise, education, social interaction, mindfulness and good quality sleep have all been shown to improve cognitive performance and overall well-being.

 Recommended links and further reading